dojot/dojot-training/tasks/decoder-node/README.md

 # About

-Stubs for building the decoder node, you will find:
+In decoder node, you will find:

 ``` sh
 .